Vera Caspary: Igee

 Though the success of Laura had increased her salary fivefold, Caspary was unhappy in Hollywood without Igee.
 Her work on a new novel was interrupted by preproduction on the doomed stage version of Laura.
-Unfortunately the play was dreadfully miscast, Miriam Hopkins was too old for the part (yet had much influence), the producer was inexperienced and intimidated letting Hopkins run "rough shod" over the production, the lighting designer was replaced as was the stage manager and finally the director himself.
+Unfortunately the play was dreadfully miscast, Miriam Hopkins was too old for the part (yet had much influence), the producer was inexperienced and intimidated letting Hopkins run "roughshod" over the production, the lighting designer was replaced as was the stage manager and finally the director himself.
 Caspary and her co-writer Sklar saw the work of a year destroyed day by day.
 The play ran for 44 performances.

 By May 1946, Igee had returned to the U.S., and the couple lived openly together in their Hollywood Hills house.
 They were terribly happy in post-war Hollywood, jobs were plentiful, salaries high and the parties seemed endless – Caspary's newfound fame brought her into contact with anyone who was anyone.
 Her stories improved by Igee's contribution were selling at inflated prices, and her salary rose due to high demand for her work and her limited availability.
 Caspary made it a practice only to accept jobs of adaptation; she found it more creative and fun, as in the case of John Klempner's book Letter to Five Wives, filmed under the title A Letter to Three Wives.
 To streamline the film, one wife was eliminated by Caspary, and when the script reached production, Joseph L. Mankiewicz removed another one.
-Due to a loophole in the Academy Awards nomination rules, Mankiewicz alone was nominated and won the Oscar for Best Screenplay.
+Due to a loophole in the Academy Awards nomination rules, Mankiewicz alone was nominated and won the Oscar for Best Adapted Screenplay.
 However, when the same screenplay won the Writers Guild of America award for Best Written American Comedy, Mankiewicz was forced to share the award and credit with Caspary, the original adaptor.